Observing Capabilities

 Long-term observing schedule

-Observing Run 4 (O4) started on May 24, 2023, and will continue for 20 calendar months from that date.
+Observing Run 4 (O4) started on May 24, 2023, and will continue until June 9, 2025.
 We expect that up to four facilities (LHO, LLO, Virgo, and KAGRA) will contribute data during O4.

 Downtime for upgrades and commissioning are depicted in the figure above by vertical gray bands.